Howell accounts for four TDs as Tar Heels hold off Miami - WHIZ News

 Miami is home against No. 22 North Carolina State on Saturday.

-North Carolina has a bye week before traveling to Notre Dame on Oct.
+North Carolina has an open week before traveling to Notre Dame on Oct.
 30.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25.
 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25